DETAILED ACTION

 A tobacco plug (80) having a length of at least 7mm to facilitate machine handling (Fig. 4B, col. 10 lines 11-19).
 The claimed range lies within the range taught by the prior art and is therefore considered prima facie obvious.

-Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to modify Hwang, in view of Holford, by providing the tobacco rod with a length of at least 7mm as taught by Counts, because both Hwang and Counts are directed to aerosol generating articles, Counts teaches a tobacco rod with a length of 7mm or great facilitates machine handling, and this involves applying a known tobacco rod length to a similar aerosol generating article to yield predictable results.
+Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to modify Hwang, in view of Holford and Barnes, by providing the tobacco rod with a length of at least 7mm as taught by Counts, because both Hwang and Counts are directed to aerosol generating articles, Counts teaches a tobacco rod with a length of 7mm or great facilitates machine handling, and this involves applying a known tobacco rod length to a similar aerosol generating article to yield predictable results.

-Claims 25 is rejected under 35 U.S.C.
-103 as being unpatentable over Hwang (US 20210000180 A1) in view of Holford (US 20240188625 A1), as applied to claim 16 above, further in view of Nappi (WO 2019063737 A1, as cited on IDS dated 03/31/2023).
+Claim 25 is rejected under 35 U.S.C.
+103 as being unpatentable over Hwang (US 20210000180 A1) in view of Holford (US 20240188625 A1) and Barnes (US 5348027 A), as applied to claim 16 above, further in view of Nappi (WO 2019063737 A1, as cited on IDS dated 03/31/2023).

 Regarding claim 25, Hwang discloses draw resistance is an important factor when designing a cigarette ([0093]).